-Mailchimp, has established itself as a leader in the email landscape, offering a wide range of features for email marketing, but also marketing automation and lead generation as well.
+Founded in 2001, Mailchimp quickly established itself as a leader in the email marketing landscape, offering a wide range of features for email marketing, but also marketing automation, and lead generation as well.1

-Gmass is was founded nearly a decade and a half after Mailchimp in 2014.
-Rather than providing a full-blown email marketing service, Gmass offers an email merging and bulk sending service directly from your Gmail dashboard.
+Gmass was founded nearly a decade and a half after Mailchimp in 20142.
+Rather than providing a full-blown email marketing service like Mailchimp, Gmass offers an email merging and bulk sending service directly from your Gmail dashboard.

-This post explores the biggest differences between Gmass and Mailchimp and who each platform is best suited for.
+This post explores the biggest differences between Gmass vs Mailchimp and who each platform is best suited for.

 Gmass vs Mailchimp: The biggest difference